pgurazada/AnalysisofExperiments/README.md

 # Experiments

+Faithful reproduction of the analysis of experiments presented in several books.
 At the moment, the following books are done:

- -  Faithful reproduction of the analysis of experiments presented in Montgomery's book, in R
+ -   Design and Analysis of Experiments - Douglas Montgomery